 This agreement financially obligates you, the resident, to a binding agreement that lasts for the full academic year, as long as you are enrolled as a student.
 If you are enrolled for both semesters (fall and spring), you are financially obligated for both semesters.
-If you enter into this agreement for the spring semester only, you are obligated to the conditions set in this agreement through the final closing dates of the residence halls for the spring semester.
+If you enter into this agreement for the spring semester only, you are obligated to perform on this agreement through final closing of the residence halls for the spring semester.

-Students may occupy their assigned space from the date designated as the opening of university housing to the date designated as the end of each semester in the university's academic calendar except for breaks and periods when halls are rendered closed (see next section 4B regarding Break Housing).
+Students may occupy their assigned space from the date designated as the opening of university housing to the date designated as the end of the each semester in the university's academic calendar with the exception of breaks and periods halls are rendered closed.